getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 So, when we access (retrieve the value of) `a.__proto__`, it's like saying `a.__proto__()` (calling the getter function). *That* function call has `a` as its `this` even though the getter function exists way up on the `Object.prototype` object (see Chapter 2 for `this` binding rules), so it's just like saying `Object.getPrototypeOf( a )`.

 Yes, `.__proto__` is also a set'able property, just like `Object.setPrototypeOf(..)`.
 However, generally you **should not change the `[[Prototype]]` of an existing object**.
 There are some extremely complex advanced techniques used deep in some frameworks that allow tricks like "subclassing" an `Array`, but this is usually frowned on in general programming practice, as it usually leads to harder to understand/maintain code.

+**Note:** As of ES6, the `class` keyword will allow something that approximates "subclassing" of built-in's like `Array`.
+See Appendix A for discussion of the `class` mechanism added in ES6.

 The only other narrow exception (as seen earlier) would be setting a default function `.prototype` object's `[[Prototype]]` to some other object, instead of replacing the default object entirely with a new linked object.
 Other than this, **it's best to treat object `[[Prototype]] linkage as a read-only characteristic** for ease-of-reading of your code.